interTwin-eu/dcnios/docpage/docs/02.-Inputs/generic.md

+---
+sidebar_position: 1
+---
 # Generic

-The generic section is made to deploy your ProcessGroups.
-Need to be defined:
+Generic section creates a ProcessGroup by given a ProcessGroup file, is comprised of:
-- The identifier name
+- An identifier name of the process.
+It must be unique.
-- The path of your processGroup (.json file)
+- The path of your ProcessGroup (.json file)
 - The variables that compose the workflow (as a list).

 ```